-Yoga is the perfect tool for any cyclist that wants to round out their strengths, aid their recovery, and approach mobility and strength training from a different angle.
+Yoga for cyclists is a perfect tool for anyone that wants to round out their strengths, aid their recovery, and approach mobility or strength training from a different angle.
 To help you get a feel for yoga and some of the benefits it has to offer, here are five beginner-friendly poses with cycling-related benefits.

-Whether it’s with strength training, stretching, or recovery enhancing activities, every cyclist can benefit from some form of off-the-bike maintenance.
-For those who want to reap rewards off-the-bike but aren’t inclined to go to the gym, yoga is a great alternative.
+Whether it’s with strength training, stretching, or recovery-enhancing activities, every cyclist can benefit from some form of off-the-bike activity.
+Want to reap rewards off the bike but aren’t inclined to go to the gym?
+Yoga is a great alternative for cyclists.
 It shares a lot of the same benefits with its own unique set of strengths.

-Yoga is a form of aerobic exercise that combines breathing, mindfulness, and a series of movements to make you stronger and more flexible.
-With benefits to your range of motion, functional strength, balance, flexibility, focus, and breath, yoga is rich in short-term and long-term benefits for cyclists.
+Yoga is a form of aerobic exercise that combines breathing, mindfulness, and a series of movements to develop strength and flexibility—both of which help with performance and injury prevention.
+With benefits to your range of motion, functional strength, balance, flexibility, focus, and breathing, yoga is rich in short-term and long-term benefits for cyclists.

-The confined and uniform motion of repeatedly pushing the pedals can lead to adaptive muscle shortening, tightness in the hip flexors, quads, and calves.
+Riding a bike, usually, confines us to limited movement on a single plan of motion.
+This confined and uniform motion of repeatedly pushing the pedals can lead to adaptive muscle shortening, tightness in the hip flexors, quads, and calves.
 It can also lead to pain or soreness in the muscles surrounding your shoulders and back.
-With poses that stretch tight muscles and strengthen surrounding muscles, yoga can help relieve tightness, alleviate pain and prevent future soreness.
+With poses that stretch tight muscles and strengthen surrounding muscles, yoga for cyclists can help relieve tightness, alleviate pain and prevent future soreness.
 Actively practicing can also increase flexibility and improve your range of motion, preventing injuries onset by overuse and adaptively shortened muscles.

 Yoga is a form of strength training that uses isometric and bodyweight exercises to challenge and improve functional strength.
 With many strength-based poses rooted in balance and control, practicing yoga can also improve general stability on the bike.
 Athletes can use yoga to improve functional strength relevant to cycling as well as all-around strength to prevent injuries.